PrimWeb/freeboard/README.md

 * We use FontAwesome.
 Everything just works if you run directly, but if you embed, you may have to override the path to  @font-face FontAwesome with the right file.
 * Datasources have a new setting type: button.
 It takes an 'html' content param and an 'onclick' function that gets passed the (settungs,instanceobj)

-* New widget setting type: trumbowyg-html, which works like text, except you get a WYSYWIG editor wiht drag and drop image support(cpnverts to data URI)
+* New widget setting type: trumbowyg-html, which works like the text widget, except you get a WYSYWIG editor wiht drag and drop image support(cpnverts to data URI)
-* "Rich text content" widget, allows mustache templating withing WYSYWIG edited HTML
+* The "Rich text content" widget allows mustache templating withing WYSYWIG edited HTML

 * Clock widget has custom strftime string capability